 1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

-2 We give thanks to God always for all of you, making mention of you in our prayers, 3 continually remembering1 your work of faith, labor of love, and steadfastness of hope in2 our Lord Jesus Christ in the sight of3 our God and Father.
-4 For we know, brothers, that you are dearly loved by God, and chosen by him,4 5 for our gospel did not come to you in word alone, but also in power, and in the Holy Spirit, and with full assurance—just as you know what kind of men we became for your sake when we were among you.
+2 We always thank God for each and every one of you, constantly mentioning you in our prayers 3 as we remember1 your work of faith, labor of love, and steadfast hope in2 our Lord Jesus Christ in the sight of3 our God and Father.
+4 For we know, brothers, that you are dearly loved by God, and chosen by him,4 5 for our gospel did not come to you in word alone, but also in power, in the Holy Spirit, and with full assurance.5 And you in turn know what kind of men we proved to be when, for your sake, we lived among you.

 - Lit. steadfastness of hope of

 - Lit. before

 - Lit. brothers loved by God, your election